 Judicial Expungement, Sealing, and Set-aside

-|State||All Or Most Offenses||First Offenders||Probationary Sentences (incl. deferred adjudication)||Misdemeanors Only||Pardoned Offenses||Juvenile Adjudications||Non-Conviction records|
+|State||General Authority (incl. some felonies)||First Offenders||Probationary Sentences (incl. deferred adjudication)||Misdemeanors Only||Pardoned Offenses||Juvenile Adjudications||Non-Conviction Records|

-|AL||Delinquency adjudications (with exceptions) sealed after final discharge or court order if no pending criminal proceedings.
+|AL|| ||Most delinquency adjudications sealed after final discharge or court order if no pending criminal proceedings.
 May petition to have records destroyed five years after age of majority.
 Ala.
-Code §§ 12-15-136, 12-15-137.||Effective July 1, 2014 courts may expunge nonconviction records of non-violent felonies and misdemeanors, including cases where charges dismissed.
-See also Ala.
-Code § 41-9-625 (authority to delete arrest records from rap sheets within 30 days of release from custody)|
+Code §§ 12-15-136, 12-15-137.||Courts may expunge nonconviction records of nonviolent felonies and misdemeanors, including cases where charges dismissed.
+Records remain available to government regulatory or licensing agencies, utilities, banks and financial institutions.
+Ala.
+Code §§ 15-27-1, -2.

 |AZ||“Set-aside” upon discharge for all but violent and sex offenses.
-Relieves collateral consequences, but conviction must be disclosed.
+Relieves collateral consequences, but does not seal record and conviction must be disclosed.
 Predicate.
 Ariz.
 Rev. Stat.
-Ann. § 13-907.||If 18 years or older, may apply to set aside juvenile delinquency adjudication upon discharge from probation or absolute discharge for certain offenses.
-Yes predicate.
+Ann. § 13-907.||If 18 years or older, may apply to set aside juvenile adjudication upon discharge from probation or absolute discharge for certain offenses.
+Predicate effect.
 Ariz.
 Rev. Stat. §§ 8-348; 8-207, 13-501.||Non-conviction records may not be sealed or expunged but may be amended to note person cleared of any arrests or indictments.
 Ariz.
 Rev. Stat. § 13-4051.|

 |AR||Minor felonies and drug convictions eligible for sealing after 5 yrs. (if no more than one prior felony), misdemeanors immediately after completion of sentence; Serious violent and sexual offenses ineligible.
 Sealed conviction “shall be deemed as a matter of law never to have occurred, and the person may state that the underlying conduct did not occur and that a record of the person that was sealed does not exist.”
 Predicate effect.
-Ark Code Ann. § 16-90-1401 et seq.||If ineligible for sealing may seek pardon, which results in automatic sealing for all but a few serious offenses.
-Ark Code Ann. § 16-90-1411.||Arrest records may be sealed if no charges are filed within one year, § 16-90-1409, and records in which charges are dismissed or no conviction is obtained. § 16-90-1410.|
+Ark Code Ann. § 16-90-1401 et seq.||Expungement of in human trafficking cases.
+Ark.
+Code Ann. § 16-90-1412.||If ineligible for sealing may seek pardon, which results in automatic sealing for all but a few serious offenses.
+Ark Code Ann. § 16-90-1411.||For most offenses, may apply to set aside adjudications upon majority if discharged from probation or absolute discharge and no subsequent conviction or pending charge.
+Ark.
+Rev. Stat. § 8-348.
+Set-aside relieves penalties and disabilities, with exceptions for those imposed by Dept. of Transportation.||Arrest records may be sealed if no charges are filed within one year, § 16-90-1409, if charges dismissed, or if no conviction obtained. § 16-90-1410.|

 |Deferred sentencing for felony convictions, treated as misdemeanors following successful completion of probation.
 No sealing except for certain under-age misdemeanants.
 Predicate effect.
 Cal.
 Penal §§ 17(b), 1203.4, 1203.4a, 1203.41. |

 Post-plea deferred entry of judgement & probation available for first minor drug offense.
 See Cal.
 Penal § 1000, et seq.
 Successful completion results in dismissal of charges, and plea may be withdrawn upon application to court. § 1203.43.

 |Misdemeanors under age 18 when crime committed and who are otherwise eligible may apply to have record sealed.
 Cal.
-Penal § 1203.45(a).||In any case where a person has been arrested and an accusatory pleading has been filed, but where no conviction has occurred, the court may, with the concurrence of the prosecuting attorney, order that the records be sealed and destroyed.
+Penal § 1203.45(a).||Most adjudications may be sealed, subject to the court’s discretion, either 5 years after termination of jurisdiction or immediately upon reaching age 18.
+Cal.
+Welf. & Inst. § 781.
+Records are confidential and destroyed after 5 years.||In any case where a person has been arrested and an accusatory pleading has been filed, but where no conviction has occurred, the court may, with the concurrence of the prosecuting attorney, order that the records be sealed and destroyed.
 Cal.
 Penal § 851.8(d).
 Pre-trial diversion records sealed after 2 years. § 851.87.|